 3. Running backs not complementing each other

-I think the two strategies this is most evident in are hyperfragile and zero-RB builds.
-For hyperfragile builds with two or three RBs drafted early, people should be looking for a fourth RB that can provide a solid weekly floor.
-For that team to be successful, you are counting on your top two or three RBs having great seasons so rather than drafting a fourth RB hoping for a breakout (e.g., Tyjae Spears), I prioritize RBs that I know will be playing and can provide me with essential points during bye weeks or perhaps a missed game or two (e.g., Jordan Mason).
+The two strategies this is most evident in are hyperfragile and zero-RB builds.
+For hyperfragile builds with two or three RBs drafted early, people should be looking for a fourth RB who can provide a solid weekly floor.
+For that team to be successful, you are counting on your top two or three RBs having great seasons, so rather than drafting a fourth RB hoping for a breakout (e.g., Braelon Allen), I prioritize RBs who I know will be playing and can provide me with essential points during bye weeks or perhaps a missed game or two (e.g., Dylan Sampson).

-For zero-RB, people should be taking the opposite approach.
+For zero-RB builds, people should be taking the opposite approach.
 Given you will have a large number of RBs and no top-of-the-draft anchors, you should be looking for upside with just about every RB pick.
-This strategy is particularly important for modified zero-RB where you’re really just looking to hit big on one high-upside RB.
+This strategy is particularly important for modified zero-RB teams, where you’re really just looking to hit big on one high-upside RB.

 4. Poor use of draft capital

-I mentioned earlier we should be flexible in our drafts, but there are some hard and fast rules we should not break.
+I mentioned earlier that we should be flexible in our drafts, but there are some hard-and-fast rules we should not break.
 One of those is around draft capital at the QB and TE position (particularly for Underdog-style drafts with 18 roster spots).
 If you draft an elite QB or TE, you should not be drafting three of that position.
 The high cost for those positions includes the expectation that you will be gaining an extra roster spot for another position.
-When drafting a third, not only are you selecting a player that is unlikely to be relevant on a league-winning team (remember – we are drafting with the expectation our early picks will be successful), but you are taking away extra depth from a position of need.
+When drafting a third, not only are you selecting a player who is unlikely to be relevant on a league-winning team (remember — we are drafting with the expectation that our early picks will be successful), but you are taking away extra depth from a position of need.

-All too often I am still seeing people grab two late TEs to pair with a Brock Bowers or Trey McBride type, using the arguments that they can be used in the flex or it is to protect against a position that has a high likelihood of injuries.
-Or after grabbing an elite QB, drafting a third QB because it completes a stack.
-However, this depth most likely only comes into play on teams where the elite QB or TE struggles, and in those situations, we are unlikely to be winning our league or advancing anyways.
+All too often, I am still seeing people grab two late TEs to pair with a Brock Bowers or Trey McBride type, using the arguments that they can be used in the flex, or it is to protect against a position that has a high likelihood of injuries.
+Or after grabbing an elite QB, drafting a third middle-round QB because it completes a stack.
+However, this depth most likely only comes into play on teams where the elite QB or TE struggles, and in those situations, we are unlikely to be winning our league or advancing anyway.

 5. Playing it safe

-If you have found yourself making any of these mistakes, there is still an entire summer to be drafting and correct these behaviors.
+If you have found yourself making any of these mistakes, there is still an entire summer to draft and correct these behaviors.
 And as you keep drafting, the more you start to identify other drafters making these or other mistakes, the better you are likely getting.